EuracBiomedicalResearch/DigitalSpiralography/README.rst

 File formats
 ~~~~~~~~~~~~

-The file formats are stored in self-descriptive GZip-compressed YaML.
+The file formats are stored in self-descriptive GZip-compressed JSON.
+Versions
+of DrawingRecorder <= 1.5 used the same structure but YaML encoding.
 GZip is
-used both to conserve space (YaML is quite inefficient) and for check-summing
+used both to conserve space and for check-summing purposes.
-purposes.

 To speed-up loading for repeated processing, ``drwset`` can be used to convert
 an existing file into a "dump" object that loads faster.
 It's important to note